donarni/metric-dp/README.md

 mdp = metricDP(vocabulary, embedding, start_from=999)
 mdp.build_ann(metric='euclidean', n_trees=50)
 ```
-To exclude special tokens from the candidate pool, specifiy the position of regular tokens.
+To exclude special tokens from the candidate pool, specifiy the position of regular tokens via ```start_from```.
+In BERT, the first regular token is '!' at index 999.
 During the privatization step, the tokens are remaped from nearest neighbor to the embedding index.

 4. Numeralize Input
 ```